-The 30-Day plank challenge is an event to help all the office workers to train one of the body’s most important area.
+The 30-Day plank challenge is an event to help all the office workers to train one of the body’s most important areas.
 Having a solid core isn’t just about strength in the most important place in your body, either.
 A well-worked

 Having a strong core helps you with many other activities, like running, biking, surfing, yoga, etc. It also can protect you against injury, prevent back pain and improve posture.
 There are so many reasons why a solid, healthy core is a pivotal element of health.
-There are many, reason to why a solid, healthy core is a pivotal element of health.
+There are many, reasons why a solid, healthy core is a pivotal element of health.

 How to you get started to achieving a healthy, solid core?

-The best exercise to start strengthen your core is the plank.
+The best exercise to start strengthening your core is the plank.
 The plank is easily one of the most effective core-strengthening exercises out there.
 Unlike crunches or situps, the plank engages all of the muscles in your midsection, including the obliques.
 It also works your shoulders and calves!

 Like any habit, integrating the plank into your workout can be tough.
 The key is repetition, and without a program that can be difficult to do.